Grilled Lemon Pepper Chicken Thighs are simple to make and perfect for summer grilling. Make ahead, freezer friendly and great for meal-prep!

 Trim the Fat: Chicken thighs are flavorful and juicy, but they do have more fat than chicken breasts.
 Be sure to trim some of the excess fat off with a chef's knife before marinating.

-Yes, if you do not want to grill the pepper and lemon chicken it can be made on a stove top.
+If you do not want to grill the pepper and lemon chicken it can be made on a stove top.
 Follow the recipe for marinating the chicken and spraying either a grill pan, or large skillet.
-Heat the skillet over medium heat and cook for 5-7 minutes per side or until cook through.
+Heat the skillet over medium heat and cook for 5-7 minutes per side or until cooked through to an internal temperature of 165 degrees F.

 Grilled Lemon Pepper Chicken Thighs